The OYB 7-Way Bag!

 A great thing about these bags is their slot'n'stud fasteners.
 Faster than buckles yet secure.
 Better-looking than zips.
 Elegant solutions are so pleasing!

-They come with an instruction sheet and removable waist-strap.
-Plus 3 extra small 10" leather straps.
+Comes with an instruction sheet and removable shoulderstrap and waist-strap.
+Plus 3 small 10" leather straps.
 The 48" shoulder strap has two super-duper, smooth, quality steel sliders, making it easy to adjust from either side---very handy!
 For some reason, because the sliders are so easy and smooth to use I find that I'm adjusting the strap on the fly and on the go most times I'm carrying the bag.
-The shoulder strap is also removable.

 How to Use It the 7 Ways...
 Each bag comes with an info sheet detailing the 7 modes.
 It also comes with 3 small leather buckle-straps.
-To use as a bar-bag, tuck shoulder-strap into main-pouch and thread 2 leather straps thru the big D-rings to the bars and 1 strap around the head-tube thru the waist-strap D-rings.
-To use as a jiffy saddle-bag, here's where it gets neat: Each main-strap D-ring has a 1/4" section removed beneath its attachment loop---shove the canvas aside and clip each D-ring thru your saddle rail or bag-loop, then use a leather-strap to afix to the seatpost.
+To use as a bar-bag, tuck shoulder-strap into main-pouch and thread 2 leather straps around the stick or thru the big outer D-rings to the bars and 1 strap around the head-tube thru the waist-strap D-rings.
+To use as a saddle-bag, lash straps around stick on inside of bag then snug up thru saddle-loops or around rails.
+To use as a jiffy saddle-bag, each main-strap D-ring has a 3/8" section removed, hidden beneath its attachment loop---shove the canvas aside and clip each D-ring thru your saddle rail or bag-loop, then use a leather-strap to afix to seatpost.
 Presto!
-(If you think it doesn't open wide enough, just unclip one side, then the bag will open fully.
-Depending on load, bag can sway when riding out of saddle unless you use snuggest seatpost lashing, where you use the strap to bring the 2 rings closest together around the post---follow?
-Also depending on load and road a bag might rattle on rails--duct tape padding cures that.)
-To use as a pannier, just clip the two upper rings over rack top rail and strap to lower rack leg.
-To use as a backpack, loosen the shoulder-strap all the way and loop it over your head, then pull it down in front, then take the waist-strap, which is attached as normal at one end, and thread it through the bight of the shoulder-strap, then snap it into its other d-ring, and, presto, a backpack!
+(If it then doesn't open wide enough, just unclip one side, then the bag will open fully.
+Depending on load, bag can sway when riding out of saddle unless you use snuggest seatpost lashing, where you use the strap to bring the 2 rings closest together around the post -- follow?
+Also depending on load and road a bag might rattle on rails -- duct tape padding cures that.)
+To use as a pannier, just strap via the stick, or clip the two upper rings over rack top rail and strap to lower rack leg.
+To use as a backpack, loosen the shoulder-strap all the way and loop it over your head, then pull it down in front, then take the waist-strap, which is attached as normal at one end, and thread it through the bight of the shoulder-strap, then snap it into its other D-ring, and, presto, a backpack!
 The pack mode is GREAT for XC skiing.
-Do the reverse of this for the 6th mode as a frontbag---great for a camera!
-(Note: Strap is not long enough to work as backpack for an XL person.)
-To use as a waistbag, just step through the shoulderstrap and snug it up around your waist: presto!
+Do the reverse of this for the 6th mode as a frontbag -- good for a camera!
+(Note: straps aren't long enough to work as backpack for an XL person.)
+To use as a waistbag, step through the shoulderstrap and snug it up around your waist.

 "Your packs have caught many eyes in this bike mecca and I have given many Oregon folk your website.
 I commute every day and do not have a car.
 The bags are great at all times.
 They keep their shape and looks.
 I have ridden them thru 2 snowstorms here so far, full of groceries, without busting an egg!" -- H. Roberts, Eugene, OR